My name is Karen and I am a stay home mum!

-So you are thinking about starting a home based-business to make money on the internet, but that is as far as you have gotten.
+So, you are thinking about starting a home based-business to make money on the internet but that is as far as you have gotten.
 Well, let me tell you my story.
-I am a stay-at-home mother with four kids and an extremely supportive husband.
-I always have a hobby, project or craft that keeps me busy.
-I used to make and sell crafts in a local consignment store.
-I wove baskets, tole painted, made jewelry, cross stitched…You name it, and I did it.
+I am a stay-at-home mother with four kids and am blessed with an extremely supportive husband.

 This is where my journey into the jewelry design business begins:

 I went to About.com and joined some of the forums.
-Forums let people post a question or a picture, and others write back.
-These are a group of highly experienced individuals giving out their best kept secrets and advice, as well as a wealth of resources.
+Basically, a forum is an online community that enables people to post a question or a picture and get answers from other like minded people.
+These are a group of highly experienced individuals who are giving out their best kept secrets and advice.
 Through these forums, I was able to find suppliers, books, and resources to help me learn more about the art of jewelry making.

-One of my friend at Beyond4cs.com also gave me the advice that you need to give more than you receive online.
+One of my friends also gave me the advice that you need to give more than you receive online.
 In order for people to trust your opinion behind a screen, you need to make sure that the information you provide is of value and not rehashed from other sources.

 Ok, you’ve done your homework, and you are ready to get busy.

 Start out by getting your sales and use tax number.
 I really urge you to get your tax ID number as soon as possible.
 This is because many wholesale businesses require tax ID numbers before selling supplies to you.